base-org/op-viem/site/docs/utilities/deposits/getDepositTransaction.md

 - **Type:** `number`

 The index of the given [`TransactionDepositedEvent`](/docs/glossary/types#transactiondepositedevent) log among all events emitted in the same L1 block.
-MUST be provied with [l1BlockHash](#l1BlockHash-optional) if sourceHash not passed.
+MUST be provided with [l1BlockHash](#l1BlockHash-optional) if sourceHash not passed.

 ### l1BlockHash (optional)

 - **Type:** `Hex`

 The blockhash of the L1 block in which the passed [event](#event) was emitted.
-MUST be provied with [logIndex](#logIndex-optional) if sourceHash not passed.
+MUST be provided with [logIndex](#logIndex-optional) if sourceHash not passed.

 ### domain (optional)